Predicting random close packing of binary hard-disk mixtures via third-virial-based parameters: Our proposal

+The key physical idea underlying Eq.~\eqref{26_2D} is that three-body correlations, encoded in the reduced third virial coefficient $\bar{B}_3$, capture the dominant effects of size disparity on dense disordered packing.
+In this picture, local triplet constraints and excluded-area effects largely determine how efficiently disks can arrange at jamming.
+Related viewpoints have recently been employed\cite{TJ20} to estimate the RCP density of three-dimensional monodisperse spherical and nonspherical particles by identifying it with the singular point obtained from the analytical continuation of the liquid-branch equation of state.

-According to Eqs.~\eqref{26_2D}, $\phib$ depends linearly on $\mu$, while $\phib/(1-\phib)$ depends linearly on $\lambda$.
-As discussed in the Appendix, these two assumptions again uniquely determine the structure of Eqs.~\eqref{26_2D}.
+According to Eq.~\eqref{26_2D}, $\phib$ depends linearly on $\mu$, while $\phib/(1-\phib)$ depends linearly on $\lambda$.
+As discussed in Appendix \ref{appA}, these two assumptions again uniquely determine the structure of Eq.~\eqref{26_2D}.
 Figure~\ref{fig2} shows that these simple linear relationships are well satisfied with the standard value $\phim=0.844$, particularly for $\q=3$, and that the collapse of data from different mixtures is significantly improved compared with Brouwers' model.

-A complementary proposal for HD mixtures has recently been put forward by Zaccone~\cite{Z25,Z25b}.
-In this approach, the RCP fraction is determined by equating the compressibility factors of the mixture and the monodisperse system, $\Zb(\phib)=\Zm(\phim)$.
-Using the Scaled Particle Theory expressions~\cite{RFL59,HFL61,LHP65}, this leads to the explicit formula~\cite{Z25b}: \bal \phib=&1-\frac{(1-\phim)^2}{2}\Bigg[1-m_2^{-1}\nn &+\sqrt{(1-m_2^{-1})^2+\frac{4m_2^{-1}}{(1-\phim)^2}}\Bigg]. \eal
+A complementary proposal for HD mixtures has recently been put forward by Zaccone.\cite{Z25,Z25b} In this approach, the RCP fraction is determined by equating the compressibility factors of the mixture and the monodisperse system, $\Zb(\phib)=\Zm(\phim)$.
+Using the Scaled Particle Theory expressions,\cite{RFL59,HFL61,LHP65} this leads to the explicit formula:\cite{Z25b} \bal \phib=&1-\frac{(1-\phim)^2}{2}\Bigg[1-m_2^{-1}\nn &+\sqrt{(1-m_2^{-1})^2+\frac{4m_2^{-1}}{(1-\phim)^2}}\Bigg]. \eal

 Figure~\ref{fig3} compares simulation data with our proposal, Brouwers' original model, and Zaccone's approach by plotting $\phib$ as a function of the area fraction of large disks, \beq \cL=\frac{\xL \q^2}{\xL \q^2 + \xS}, \eeq for $\q=1.4$, $1.7$, $2$, and $3$.
-As observed, Brouwers' proposal [Eq.~\eqref{1}] with the fitted value $\phim=0.8425$ is accurate for $\q=1.4$ and reasonably good for $\q=1.7$, by construction, but fails for $\q=2$ and $\q=3$.
-Zaccone's approach [Eq.~\eqref{8}] with $\phim=0.844$ performs fairly well for $\q=1.4$, but underestimates $\phib$ for larger size ratios.
-Using the monodisperse value $\phim\simeq 0.886$~\cite{Z22} in Eq.~\eqref{8}, as done in Refs.~\cite{Z25,Z25b}, leads to even poorer estimates.
+As observed, Brouwers' proposal [Eq.~\eqref{1}] with the fitted value $\phim=0.8425$ is accurate for $\q=1.4$ and reasonably good for $\q=1.7$, by construction, but it fails for $\q=2$ and $\q=3$.
+Zaccone's approach [Eq.~\eqref{8}] with $\phim=0.844$ performs fairly well for $\q=1.4$, but it underestimates $\phib$ for larger size ratios.
+Using the monodisperse value $\phim\simeq 0.886$\cite{Z22} in Eq.~\eqref{8}, as done in Refs.~\onlinecite{Z25,Z25b}, leads to even poorer estimates.
 In contrast, our third-virial-based proposal provides the best agreement across all size ratios, demonstrating its effectiveness in capturing the universality of RCP in binary HD mixtures.